 One of the true joys of visiting Birds of Eden is to discover and identifying the bird species.
 It is also a joy to observe all the birds in their various habitats, as they go about doing the things birds do.

 Visitors can purchase ID booklets at reception, which aid in identifying the many bird species that we have.
 The colourful booklets cost R20 each.
-If you wish to download a PDF of the booklet for your phone please email Lara.

 … lunch and shop